Vendicated/Vencord/docs/2_PLUGINS.md

 Replace `12345n` with your user ID ending in `n` (e.g., `545581357812678656n`).
 If you don't want to share your Discord account, use `0n` instead!

-## How Plugins Work In Vencord
+## How Plugins Work In Equicord

-Vencord uses a different way of making mods than you're used to.
+Equicord uses a different way of making mods than you're used to.
 Instead of monkeypatching webpack, we directly modify the code before Discord loads it.

 This is _significantly_ more efficient than monkeypatching webpack, and is surprisingly easy, but it may be confusing at first.